h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 RADIUS/TLS has been widely deployed in at least eduroam {{RFC7593}} and {{EDUROAM}} and in OpenRoaming {{OPENROAMING}}.
 RADIUS/DTLS has seen less adoption, but it is known to be supported in many RADIUS clients and servers.

-It is RECOMMENDED that all implementations of RADIUS over TLS be updated to support this specification.
+It is RECOMMENDED that all implementations of historic RADIUS/TLS be updated to support this specification.
 The effort to implement this specification is minimal, and once implementations support it, administrators can gain the benefit of it with little or no configuration changes.
 This specification is backwards compatible with {{RFC6614}} and {{RFC7360}}.
 It is only potentially subject to down-bidding attacks if implementations do not enforce ALPN negotiation correctly on session resumption.

 All crypto-agility needed or used by this specification is implemented in TLS.
 This specification also removes all cryptographic primitives from the application-layer protocol (RADIUS) being transported by TLS.
 As discussed in the following section, this specification also bans the development of all new cryptographic or crypto-agility methods in the RADIUS protocol.